marijnh/Eloquent-JavaScript/11_async.md

 The `defineRequestType` function defines a new type of request.
 The example adds support for `"note"` requests, which just send a note to a given nest.
-Our implementation just calls `console.log` so that we can verify that the request arrived.
-The `name` property holds the name of the nest.
+Our implementation calls `console.log` so that we can verify that the request arrived.
+Nests have a `name` property that holds their name.

 {{index "asynchronous programming"}}

 The third argument given to the handler, `done`, is a callback function that it must call when it is done with the request.
-You could have used the function's ((return value)) as the response value, but that would mean that a request handler can't itself perform asynchronous actions.
+If we had used the function's ((return value)) as the response value, that would mean that a request handler can't itself perform asynchronous actions.
 A function doing asynchronous work typically returns before the work is done, having arranged for a callback to be called when it completes.
 So we need some asynchronous mechanism—in this case, another ((callback function))—to signal when a response is available.

 In a way, asynchronicity is _contagious_.
 Any function that calls a function that works asynchronously must itself be asynchronous, using